abbas-taher/decision-tree-algorithm-example/README.md

        False(1)        False(0)       maybe

 ### Program Output: Decision Tree dict
 The machine learning program recursively builds a Python dictionary which represents the graph of a tree.
-If we run the **createTree** function with the input dataset we get the following pretty print output, which is identical to the tree diagram shown above:
+If we run the **createTree** function with the input dataset we get the following pretty print [*output*](/decisiontree.py?raw=true "otput.txt"), which is identical to the tree diagram shown above:

     # output as dict
     {'non-surfacing': {0: {'flippers': {0: 'maybe', 1: 'no'}},